Maintaining Your Lone Worker Safety and OSHA Regulations

 Sourcehttps://www.osha.gov/laws-regs/oshact/section5-duties

-Beyond OHSA regulations: Duty of care
+Beyond OSHA regulations: How organizations can practice duty of care

-How do you satisfy duty of care?
+How do employers satisfy duty of care for lone workers?

-First of all, and most importantly, duty of care includes strict adherence to the OHSA standards mentioned above.
+First of all, and most importantly, duty of care includes strict adherence to the OSHA standards mentioned above.
 Ensure you exhaustively research, monitor, and execute your local occupational health and safety standards, as well as any mandatory or recommended industry-specific practices.
 But in the meantime, as you’ll read further, there are steps the employer can take, regardless of what professional area they’re in.

 The well-being of lone workers can also be monitored with an automated check-in system.
 The employee can confirm their safety by checking in before and after their shift, or whichever time allotment is determined beforehand, depending on how much safety risk they are facing.